Frequently Asked Questions

 A-3 – The following is a good rule of thumb for the order of “spotlight” moments that need to be announced:

-- Announcement into the reception –bride & groom (or bride and groom and wedding party).
+- Announcement into the reception of newlyweds or newlyweds and wedding party.

 - Announcement of food instructions (buffet, plated, or appetizers).

 - Warning for the upcoming toast.
 Announcement of filling glass or that champagne is coming around.

 - Introduction of the cutting of the cake

 - Introduction of the First Dance

 - Introduction of the newlywed and parent dances